3 min read

 “But when the set time had fully come, God sent his Son, born of a woman, born under the law (Torah), to redeem those under the law (Torah)” Galatians 4:4-5.

-For the kingdom of Yehovah is not about eating and drinking, but righteousness and shalom and joy in the Ruach ha-Kodesh (Holy Ghost).
+In fact, the kingdom of Yehovah is not about eating and drinking, but about righteousness, shalom, and joy in the Ruach ha-Kodesh (Holy Ghost).